Infographics Blog on Benefits of Test Automation in DevOps

 DevOps forces the operations team to automate many of their tasks, including provisioning servers, configuring servers, configuring networks, configuring firewalls, and controlling the program in the production environment, in addition to development activities.

-Automation is a must if the releases are to be completed in as little as a few hours.
+Test automation is a must if the releases are to be completed in as little as a few hours.
 When DevOps and automation are combined, the SDLC becomes more powerful.
-The advantages of automation in DevOps are as follows.
+The test automation benefits for DevOps are as follows.